The Hidden Fronts: Asymmetrical Warfare and Economic Weapons

 The domestic impact of this protectionist siege has been immediate and severe.
 By shifting the tax burden from foreign producers to American importers and consumers, these tariffs have effectively acted as a regressive consumption tax.
 Economists estimate that the average US household saw its tax burden increase by approximately $1,000 in 2025, a figure projected to rise to $1,300 in 2026.
 Beyond the direct fiscal hit, the friction introduced into supply chains has reignited inflationary pressures, reducing the availability of goods and stalling job growth in manufacturing sectors dependent on imported components.
 Far from a cost-free lever of power, the tariff war is extracting a tangible price from the very electorate it was promised to protect.

-- The Ultimatum: Trump explicitly linked trade to territory, threatening a 10% tariff on Denmark (rising to 25% by June 2026) if they refused to negotiate the sale of Greenland.[^6]
+Trump linked trade to territory in early 2025, threatening a 10% tariff on Denmark, rising to 25% by June 2026, until Copenhagen agreed to negotiate the transfer of Greenland.

-- Local Resistance: Greenland’s Prime Minister Múte Egede rejected the overtures with absolute clarity: “Greenland is ours.
+Greenland’s Prime Minister Múte Egede rejected the overtures with absolute clarity: “Greenland is ours.
 We are not for sale and will never be for sale.”
-Danish officials backed this stance, emphasizing Greenlandic self-determination.
+Danish officials backed this stance, anchoring the response in Greenlandic self-determination and Denmark’s sovereignty under international law.

 4. The Return to Real Money: Commodities as the Final Arbiter

-In this theater of asymmetrical warfare—where SWIFT is a weapon, trade routes are battlefields, and alliances are conditional—the only neutral territory remaining is Real Money.
+In a system where SWIFT is a weapon, trade routes are battlefields, and alliances are conditional, the only neutral territory remaining is Real Money.